Nikolay Komlichenko (footballer, born 1995): Club career

 On 17 March 2014, Komlichenko made his debut in the Russian Premier League for Krasnodar in a game against Tom Tomsk.

 After playing for the Czech club Mladá Boleslav on loan for 1.5 years, he moved to the club on a permanent basis on 30 January 2019, signing a 3.5-year contract.
 He became the top scorer of the Czech First League in the 2018–19 season with 29 goals.

 On 25 January 2020, he signed a 4.5-year contract with Russian Premier League club FC Dynamo Moscow.
 In his first game for Dynamo on 29 February 2020 against Spartak Moscow, he came on as a second-half substitute and two of his shots hit the goalpost and the cross-bar as Dynamo lost 2–0.
 In the next game on 7 March 2020 against FC Tambov he started and scored the only goal of the game in a 1–0 victory.
 He was voted player of the month by Dynamo fans for February/March 2020 (only one game was played in February after the winter break and Russian Premier League was suspended on 17 March due to COVID-19 pandemic in Russia).

 On 11 June 2021, Komlichenko joined FC Rostov on loan with an option to purchase.
 On 10 July 2022, he moved to Rostov on a permanent basis and signed a four-year contract.
+On 1 June 2025, following Rostov's loss in the 2025 Russian Cup final, Komlichenko announced that this was his last match for Rostov as he will leave the club.

+In June 2025, Komlichenko signed for Lokomotiv Moscow on a three-year deal.